Organic Chemistry: A Comprehensive Guide

 Hydrocarbons

-Hydrocarbons, composed solely of carbon and hydrogen, are the simplest organic compounds, categorized by bonding and structure.
-They form the backbone of fuels, plastics, and more.
+Hydrocarbons, composed of carbon and hydrogen, are classified by bonding and structure, serving as fuels and chemical precursors.

 Alkanes